meltano/meltano/docs/src/docs/getting-started.md

           - name: tags
     ```

-    The organization of your dbt project is up to you but if you'd like to run a specific set of models as part of a Meltano ELT pipeline it can be done via `meltano elt tap target --transform=run` which requires the model directory to match the extractor's name using snake_case (i.e. tap_gitlab) so it can automatically find you models.
-Running as part of a pipeline allows Meltano to simplify some dbt configuration by inferring some of your dbt settings based on your tap and target.
+    The organization of your dbt project is up to you but if you'd like to run a specific set of models as part of a Meltano ELT pipeline it can be done via `meltano elt tap target --transform=run` which requires the model directory to match the extractor's name using snake_case (i.e. tap_gitlab) so it can automatically find your models.
+Running as part of a pipeline allows Meltano to simplify dbt configuration by inferring some of your settings based on the pipeline tap and target.

     See more in the [Data Transformation (T) guide - transform in your ELT pipeline](/docs/transforms.html#transform-in-your-elt-pipeline).

 1. Then add a model file with your SQL transformation logic.
-  For example the dbt model SQL below generates a table with new merge requests in the last day `/transform/models/tap_gitlab/commits_last_7d.sql`.
+  For example the dbt model SQL below generates a table with new commits in the last 7 days `/transform/models/tap_gitlab/commits_last_7d.sql`.

     ```sql
     {{